Hello1024/hello1024.github.io/_posts/2021-03-03-linux-dupe-memory.md

 ### Conclusion

 My RAM has a lot of duplicate data in.
-This seems at odds with good design practices which should keep just one copy of big chunks of identical data.
-Anyone fancy running the same code on their system, tracking down who is copying and allocating this data, and sending patches to the relevant projects to keep just one copy of this data and allow the RAM to be used for better things.
+This seems counter to good design practices which should keep just one copy of big chunks of identical data.
+Anyone fancy running the same code on their system, tracking down who is copying and allocating this data, and sending patches to the relevant projects to keep just one copy of this data and allow the RAM to be used for better things?